 Why it works: Ornate details, glowing light, river views

 This bridge is pure drama in the best way.
-Golden statues, ornate lamps, and views of both the Eiffel Tower and Les Invalides make it one of my favorite sunset spots in Paris.
+Golden statues, ornate lamps, and views of both the Eiffel Tower and Les Invalides make it one of the favorite sunset spots in Paris.

-As the light changes, the photos change with it.
-I always stay longer than planned.
+As the light changes, the photos change with it. you may end up staying longer than planned.

 Best results: